influxdata/influxdb-client-csharp/Client/README.md

 }
 ```

-The Asynchronous version allows processing line by line:
+The Streaming version allows processing line by line:

 ```c#
 using System;